BETaaS/BETaaS_Platform-Tools/betaas-docs/github/how_to_write_TA_Plugin.md

 	Vector<HashMap<String, String>> discover().

 This method instigates the connectivity with the devices of the underlying cloud of Things and should implement the particular protocols discovery mechanisms.
 After that call is completed the system shall at least have gathered the IDs of the devices (Thing IDs) that are essential to the further functioning of BETaaS.
-This method should be run on a regular basis depending on the needs of the developer if for example new devices are to be connected with the system after it’s startup.
+This method should be run on a regular basis depending on the needs of the developer if for example new devices are to be connected with the system after itâ€™s startup.

 	boolean register(String sensorID)

-This method is used to register a specific device using its ID as described by the device protocol or developer’s needs.
+This method is used to register a specific device using its ID as described by the device protocol or developerâ€™s needs.
 Once the Thing is registered there will be notifications published on behalf of it by the plugin (see method notify of IAdaptorListener)

 	boolean unregister(String sensorID)